HBFCrew/default_content_deploy/README.md

 How does it work
 ----------------
 This module allows build site totally without database transfer.
-Developer team can deploy all data via Git.
+Developer team can deploy all content via Git.

 It requires Default content for D8 module and provide useful shortcuts for export/import function with drush and CI.